CENTURI-Hackathon-2022/bike-riding/README.md

 # Road Map

 # Problems that this software is trying to solve
 Mice are learning to walk on a rotor.
-Using bodypart positions over time, can we quantify their learning?
+Using body part positions over time, can we quantify their learning?

 We have two types of data, manually cleaned datasets and raw datasets